elineriksson02/DH2323-Project-Repo/README.md

 the CFL condition to calculate a stable timestep and subdividing each frame into substeps.
-After solving that, the next problem was that the water didn't move at all.
-After more research I found that a driving source was needed, so I added a continuous wave boundary condition on the grid edges to produce visible wave motion.
+After solving that, the next problem was that the water didn't move at all, the simulation was physically correct but completely still, because there was nothing driving it.
+In real water there is always something causing motion, such as wind, rain or tides, but in Unity there is no such force by default.
+The solution was to add a continuous sine wave boundary condition on the grid edges to act as an artificial driving source, which finally produced visible wave motion across the surface.

 **Week 6:** Analysed results and ran FPS measurements.
 The evaluation was mainly visual